CMNicol/todo-django/README.md

 * Run `docker-compose up` to run the container.

 ## Routes
 * `GET /retrieve/`: Gets a list of  all todos in database, with some summary information.
+Response format:
 ```json
 {
     "number of todos": 2,